Doro Pesch: The Warlock years (1982–1988)

 Warlock signed their first recording contract with Mausoleum Records and released their debut album Burning the Witches in 1984.
 Doro attracted immediately the attention of fans and press, becoming the spokesperson and the main means of promotion for the band.
 The mix of traditional heavy metal and power ballads, together with her voice and stage presence led Warlock to success, an exception in the 80s' metal scene dominated by male-fronted metal bands.
 Warlock signed a new contract with the major label Phonogram and released the albums Hellbound in 1985 and True as Steel in 1986, sharing the stage of European rock festivals with some of the best hard rock and heavy metal bands of the period.
-On 16 August 1986, Doro was the first woman to front a metal band at the Monsters of Rock festival in Castle Donington, England, the most important European rock meeting of the 80s.
-Warlock's long tours in Europe, supporting W.A.S.P. and Judas Priest, pushed Doro to give up her day job as a graphic designer to devote her life to music.
+On 16 August 1986, Doro was the first woman to front a metal band at the Monsters of Rock festival in Castle Donington, England, the most important European rock meeting of the 1980s.
+Warlock's lengthy tours in Europe, supporting W.A.S.P. and Judas Priest, pushed Doro to give up her day job as a graphic designer to devote her life to music.
 In this period she also received vocal coaching.

-After the completion of the tour in support of True as Steel, Doro took charge of business and went to live in New York City, where Warlock recorded their fourth and last studio album Triumph and Agony.
+After the completion of the tour in support of True as Steel, Doro took charge of business and went to live in New York City, where Warlock recorded their fourth and final studio album Triumph and Agony (1987).
 The album was their most successful, going Gold in Germany and reaching No. 80 in the Billboard 200 US album chart.
 It includes the songs "All We Are" and "Für immer" (Forever), Warlock's best known tracks, also because of the intense rotation of their videos on MTV.
 Warlock opened for Dio in Europe and embarked on their only US tour, supporting Megadeth.
 At the end of the US tour, Doro remained the sole German in the band after all the other original members had quit, replaced by American musicians.
 In 1989, while writing material for the follow-up to Triumph and Agony, she lost a legal cause with the band's former manager for the rights to the name and merchandise of Warlock.
 Her record label forced her to accept the publication of new albums under the name Doro, in order to continue her career.
 Doro persevered in the legal battle for the Warlock name and eventually regained the rights in 2011.